mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 4. Select options "create a virtual hard disk now".

-   It will create files in your host machine supporting the VM, so make sure there are at least 20GB available in your host machine.
+   It will create files in your host machine( hosting the VM), so make sure there are at least 20GB available in your host machine.

 ![create_new_vm_opensuse_hard_disk_setup](./screenshot/create_new_vm_opensuse_hard_disk_setup.png)

-5. Select "VDI".
+5. Select "VDI" as shown below.

 ![create_new_vm_opensuse_hard_disk_file_type](./screenshot/create_new_vm_opensuse_hard_disk_file_type.png)